The French Riviera - seaside & back country

 For travelers who want to take their time, 5 days are great to enjoy the Côte d'Azur region.

-Before or after the Riviera, we recommend visiting Provence which is just West from Nice region.
+Before or after the Riviera, we recommend visiting Provence which is just West from Nice region and a great addition to a self-drive tour in the French Riviera.

 The South-East of France has a few traps you don't want to fall into while taking a road trip to Provence or the Riviera.